 - Context

-- (Place) How does the setting play a role in the stance taken?
+- (Place) How does the setting play a role?

-- (Time) How does the time period play a role in the stance taken?
+- (Time) How does the time period play a role?

 - Circumstances/Why

-- What were the conditions that led to the person(s) taking the stand?
+- \circ What were the conditions that led to the event(s) or action(s)/inaction(s)?

-- Why did they take the stance?
+- Why did they act or not?

 - Background

-- Whose shoulders/what ideas did the people taking a stance use?
+- Whose shoulders/what ideas influenced the event or action?

 - Assistance

-- $\circ~$ Who else was involved?
-How did they help or hinder the cause?
+- Who else was involved?
+How did they help or hinder the event or action?

 - How

-- How did the person(s) take a stand?
+- \circ How did the person(s) act?

-- Influence/Consequences - What did this stance lead to?
+- Consequences

+- What were the results?
 What changes did it help bring about?
-How might this stance influence the future?